shidi1985/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2015-10-02"
   date_end = ""
-  description = """Leading and coordinate across multiple research groups on project planning, management, and business development.
-Lead the AI & System Analytics Group in developing innovative technologies and solutions for power systems in the areas of PMU data analytics, aritificial intelligence, energy storage systems, Internet of things (IoT), etc."""
+  description = """Lead and coordinate across multiple research groups on project planning, management, and business development.
+Lead the AI & System Analytics Group in developing innovative technologies and solutions for power systems in the areas of data analytics, aritificial intelligence, energy storage systems, Internet of things (IoT), etc."""